How do I register?

 Can I take a tour of the school?

 Starting in January, you can call to schedule a tour.
-Tours are twice a week and in groups.
+Tours are on Tuesdays and Wednesdays in groups.

 Does my child have to be potty-trained?

-Because HOPE Preschool is licensed as a preschool and not a daycare, all students have to be potty-trained.
+Because HOPE Preschool is permitted by the Commonwealth of Virginia to operate as a preschool and not as a daycare; therefore all students have to be potty-trained.
 This means they will have to wear underwear to school (no diapers or pull-ups), and be able to go into the bathroom, use the bathroom, clean themselves and pull up their clothing.
 Our teachers can help with zippers or buttons, but CANNOT physically assist children with cleaning themselves.
 If a child has regular accidents at school, he/she may not be allowed to remain enrolled.

 Can my child be enrolled in two regular class sessions?